NeilWkz/the-movie-zone/README.md

 ### Retrospective Mea Culpa

 The requirements are fullfilled, but at that velocity TDD went out of the window around the 10 hours mark.
 I like to say that all success is ultimately a by-product of a greater failure, but this is my failure as I was overambitious within the time I had available.
-I refactored around hour 16 which made a lot of my original tests fail, and I did not have the time to rewrite them in line with the refactor.
-The UX is missing some basic requirements e.g: loading indicators, filter transitions, a better filtering layout for mobile and a fine style pass to make it a bit less ugly.
+If I had more time available I would have wanted to:

+#### Dev I wanted to do
+- componentised the controls
+- written unit tests for the presentational components
+- written an end to end test
+- Used modernizer to support non-modern browsers
+- implemented src set
+- lazy-loaded the images

+#### UX enhancements I wanted
+- Improve the Mobile Experience, with a reset filters button
+- Add more user data to the card
+- Add a slide out pane with full information about the movie

 ## Project setup
 ```